 Basically, we have two answers for this, one is using an enzyme and two is through boiling the spinach using the steps shared below.
 I begin with the simplest and surest option you can use to neutralize oxalates in foods.
 Using a special enzyme.

-I found a really effective enzyme that amazingly breaks down oxalic acid in any food you eat.
+I found this really effective oxalate reducing enzyme that amazingly breaks down oxalic acid in any food you eat.
 The stuff works by splitting oxalate into smaller compounds using an oxalate decarboxylase enzyme.
 After that, it again binds the acid particles and disintegrates them farther into much smaller pieces.
 Which essentially reduces oxalate levels in your body, and makes it super easy to pass out the compound naturally through urine — click here to see exactly how this oxalate neutralizing enzyme can help you (Amazon link).

 All you do is add the enzyme to any beverage you’ll be eating the food with, at least two times a day — no complicated procedures.
 Well, to me this is a fine way to eat spinach because it ensures oxalate content is dealt with before it lands on to the stomach.